Getting to grips with work-to-rule action

 However, when a company becomes reliant on that additional labour, this can prove problematic.
 It is also often a sign that team expansion is necessary to cope with the workload.
-It can be even more of an issue for employers, though, when that additional labour is withheld by employees as part of industrial action.
+It can be even more of an issue for employers, though, when a small problem snowballs into a demarcation dispute, or a big problem snowballs into something worse: industrial action.

 Work-to-rule is a form of industrial action under which employees adhere strictly to their minimum required contractual obligations, but do absolutely nothing more.
 This could mean answering phone calls in the office exclusively within working hours, but not during breaks or lunch, or ceasing all email responses when the clock turns to 5:01.